-EDAD 715 Legal Issues

-Administration (3 hours) Prerequisite: Official admission to the Ph.D. program in Educational Administration.
+715 Legal Issues in Educational Administration (3 hours).
+Prerequisite: admission to the Ph.D. program in Educational Administration.
 This course is an examination of the process for addressing legal issues in education and of the statutory, regulatory, and case law as related to the provision of educational programs.
-It focuses on issues that impact learning in K-12 schools; advocates for urban education; specific past legal cases that can be referenced for present legal issues; and successful approaches to implement change based on new legislation, state and federal mandates.
+It focuses on issues that impact learning in k-12 schools; advocates for urban education; specific past legal cases that can be referenced for present legal issues; and successful approaches to implement change based on new legislation, state and federal mandates.
 This course has field-based experience that allows students to interact with elected officials and district leaders who are often faced with addressing legal issues relative to education.
-EDAD 720 Leadership Professional and Development (3 Hours) Prerequisite: Official admission to a doctoral program.
+720 Leadership and Professional Development (3 Hours) Prerequisite: Official admission to a doctoral program.
 Explores the processes, structures and procedures which facilitate inservice performance improvement.
-Examines the utilization of needs assessment data, the design of experiences, the selection of consultants, scheduling and other related issues that aid in the decision process for selecting effective professional development for faculty, staff, and all personnel who have a positive impact on academic performance for faculty and students.
+Examines the utilization of needs assessment data, the design of experiences, the selection of consultants, scheduling and other related issues that aid in the decision process for selecting effective professional development for faculty, staff, and personnel who have a positive-impact